-A revised approach to the management of commercial fisheries in European marine sites9 was established in 2012 (see Annex 1 for further details).
-A matrix was developed to aid regulators in assessing whether management measures should be introduced in marine protected areas.10 Table 4 displays the matrix interactions for the aggregated method fishing activities and designated features.
-Interactions are considered a 'red risk' where it is clear that the conservation objectives for a feature (or sub-feature) will not be achieved because of its vulnerability to a type of fishing - irrespective of feature condition, level of pressure, or background environmental conditions in all EMSs where that feature occurs11.
+A revised approach to the management of commercial fisheries in European marine sites18 (later extended to include MCZs) was established in 2012 (see Annex 1 for further details).
+A matrix was developed to aid regulators in assessing whether management measures should be introduced in marine protected areas.19 Table 4 displays the matrix interactions for the aggregated method fishing activities and designated features.
+Interactions are considered a 'red risk' where it is clear that the conservation objectives for a feature (or sub-feature) will not be achieved because of its vulnerability to a type of fishing - irrespective of feature condition, level of pressure, or background environmental conditions in all sites where that feature occurs20.